 Each bidder for the Bonds shall submit one bid on an "all or none" basis.
-Each bid must specify the amount bid for the Bonds, which amount may not be less than 100% of par.
-Each bid for the Bonds must specify in multiples of one-eighth ($^{1}/{8}$) or one-twentieth ($^{1}/{20}$) of one percent (1%) the rate or rates of interest per annum that the Bonds are to bear but shall not specify (a) more than one interest rate for any Bonds having the same maturity, (b) a zero rate of interest, or (c) any interest rate for any Bonds that exceeds the interest rate stated in such bid for any other Bonds by more than 400 basis points.
+Each bid must specify the amount bid for the Bonds, which amount may not be less than 100% of par or greater than 115% of par.
+Each bid for the Bonds must specify in multiples of one-eighth ($^{1}/{8}$) or one-twentieth ($^{1}/{20}$) of one percent (1%) the rate or rates of interest per annum that the Bonds are to bear but shall not specify (a) more than one interest rate for any Bonds having the same maturity, (b) a zero rate of interest, (c) any interest rate for any Bonds that exceeds the interest rate stated in such bid for any other Bonds by more than 300 basis points, or (d) any interest rate greater than five percent (5%).